Unboxed-Software/solana-course/content/program-state-management.md

 ### 7. Create new account

 Once we’ve calculated the rent and verified the PDA, we are ready to create our new account.
-In order to create a new account, we must call the `create_account` instruction from the system program.
+To create a new account, we must call the `create_account` instruction from the system program.
 We do this with a Cross Program Invocation (CPI) using the `invoke_signed` function.
 We use `invoke_signed` because we are creating the account using a PDA and need the Movie Review program to “sign” the instruction.

 ```rust
 // Create the account